-If you want to become a great speaker or trainer, you must know WHAT to do and WHAT not to do.
+If you want to become a great speaker or trainer, a major public speaking tip is that you must know WHAT to do and WHAT not to do.

 And there are some small (yet impactful) differences that separate world’s best speakers and those who struggle and unfortunately never make it.

 For example, winging your talk is not a good idea.
 If someone tells you should do this and just “learn from the experience,” you should probably run from this person and yes, not listen to a word they say.

 Why?
 Because that’s just bad advice.
 Winging it is a disservice to everyone who is spending their precious time (and maybe even money) with you.